Fady-Esam/tunes-app/README.md

 # 🎵 Flutter Tunes App

 A sleek and minimal Flutter music player that delivers a calming audio experience.
-Perfect for beginners exploring Flutter’s audio and UI capabilities in a clean, user-friendly design.
+Perfect for exploring Flutter’s audio and UI capabilities in a clean, user-friendly design.

 ---

 ## 🎯 Key Highlights

-- 🎼 Tap a card to instantly play relaxing audio.
+- 🎼 Colored cards triggers a relaxing audio experience.
 - 🧘 Smooth and clean UI experience.
 - ⚡ Lightweight performance.